CSHL-comp-neuro-vision/website/source/2024/project_ideas.md

 (note from Dan: not really a project idea, but a tool you could use in a project) My lab has produced a python library of tools to explore vision models by  synthesizing novel informative images.
 This includes Metamers (as per my talk yesterday), Eigendistortions (Berardino 2017), Maximal differentiation (MAD) competition (Wang 2008), and Geodesics (Henaff 2016).
 Might be useful for some students in the course.
 If you want to link it from Slack or from the course GitHub, it’s here: https://github.com/LabForComputationalVision/plenoptic/.
 Kate Bonnen is an expert user and someone to ask questions about it.

+## Stephanie Palmer
+Open the provided natural movie and associated retinal data from the larval salamander.
+Use DeepLabCut, your favorite tracking algorithm, or your own hand-tracking to map out the trajectories of 1-5 objects in one of the five scenes.
+Does the retinal population have information about these trajectories?
+Compute the correlation between the population firing and the past, present, and future position of your chosen object.
+At what lag is the correlation maximal?
+What other metrics could you use to quantify this?

+Try to animate a circle so that it looks "alive".
+What kind of features do you want your pet circle's trajectory to have?
+Try making it unpredictable; try making it oscillate.
+Can you make a trajectory that would pass a Turing test?

+Find a good open-source model retina and play it a natural movie.
+How much can you modify the movie before you can tell the difference in the retina's response.
+Find the retina's metamers!
+This riffs on ideas you'll hear from Eero and EJ.

 ## Kate Bonnen